B-HAR: an open-source baseline framework for in depth study of human activity recognition datasets and workflows: Introduction

-The lack of a standard in the application of the workflow reported in Fig.~\ref{fig:HARview} makes very difficult to analyze, compare and evaluate the quality of different HAR approaches, even by adopting the same dataset.
-Indeed, many datasets are available in the literature~\cite{kwapisz2011activity,roggen2010collecting,bachlin2009wearable,reiss2012introducing,zappi2007activity,anguita2013public, zhang2012usc, stisen2015smart, banos2014mhealthdroid, banos2012benchmark}, which represent human activities perceived through inertial sensors, such as accelerometers, gyroscopes, magnetometers, or physiological sensors, like electromyography (EMG), electrocardiogram (ECG), or electroencephalogram (EEG).
+In addition, many datasets which represent human activities, perceived through inertial sensors (i.e., accelerometers, gyroscopes, magnetometers), physiological sensors (i.e., electromyography (EMG), electrocardiogram (ECG), or electroencephalogram (EEG)) are available in the literature~\cite{kwapisz2011activity,roggen2010collecting,bachlin2009wearable,reiss2012introducing,zappi2007activity,anguita2013public, zhang2012usc, stisen2015smart, banos2014mhealthdroid, banos2012benchmark}.
 However, to the best of our knowledge, at the state-of-the-art, there is no work (article or tool) that can be used as a baseline for fairly comparing different HAR methodologies.

-To fill in this gap, this paper provides the scientific community with Baseline-HAR (B-HAR)\footnote{\href{https://github.com/B-HAR-HumanActivityRecognition/B-HAR}{B-HAR website.}}, a Python framework that, starting from the target input dataset\footnote{Represented by time series of data perceived by inertial, physiological sensors and/or other type of data.}, provides the user with: i) the possibility of easily configuring the different phases of data pre-processing and training, thus avoiding errors; ii) efficiency indicators of the most used classification models applied to the target dataset.

-In particular, the main characteristics B-HAR are: \begin{itemize} \item it unifies the general workflow of Fig.~\ref{fig:HARview} into a single framework; \item it defines precise data pre-processing steps, which minimize possible user errors; \item it provides the user with baseline information about the most famous HAR datasets~\cite{kwapisz2011activity,lockhart2011design,bachlin2009wearable,stisen2015smart,reiss2012introducing,banos2014mhealthdroid}, such that new approaches can be exhaustively compared with respect to existing results; \item given a new HAR dataset, it automatically applies on it the most used pattern recognition models to provide the user with baseline results. \end{itemize} The rest of the paper is organized as follows.
-Section~\ref{sec:back} introduces some preliminary concepts.
-B-HAR and the underpinning methodology are described in Section~\ref{sec:over}.
-An exhaustive experimental campaign is then presented in Section~\ref{sec:res}.
-Finally, Section~\ref{sec:conc} concludes the papers with final remarks.
+To fill in the gap, this paper propose the Baseline-HAR (B-HAR)\footnote{\href{https://github.com/B-HAR-HumanActivityRecognition/B-HAR}{B-HAR github page.}} Python framework, as an open-source tool for simplifying the set up and the configuration of HAR workflows.
+In particular, the main characteristics provided by B-HAR are: \begin{itemize} \item unification of the main workflow of Figure~\ref{fig:HARview} into a single framework, making the application of the various preprocessing steps transparent to the user; \item definition of a precise order of application of the data preprocessing steps, to minimize errors; \item provision to the users baseline information about the most famous HAR datasets~\cite{kwapisz2011activity,lockhart2011design,bachlin2009wearable,stisen2015smart,reiss2012introducing,banos2014mhealthdroid}, such that new HAR approaches can be exhaustively compared with respect to existing results; \item given a new HAR dataset, automatic application of the grid search technique on the most used pattern recognition models to provide the user with baseline results; \item possibility for the users of implementing their own HAR (ML or DL-based) models and of integrating them in B-HAR, allowing the reuse of previously-implemented preprocessing workflows, tested on other models or datasets. \end{itemize}